 How does a post office box (P.O.
 Box) work?

 A P.O.
-Box is a lockable mailbox situated inside a post office.
+Box is a lockable mailbox located inside a post office.
 Collecting your mail involves driving to the post office location during its operating hours.

 While it's true that a P.O.
 Box offers a level of privacy and can potentially safeguard against theft, it also requires an added effort on your part: time out of your day — every day — to go pick up your mail.